spryker/devvm/README.md

  - `vagrant-hostmanager` plugin

 ## VM Settings
-The VM will start with the default configuration for project `demoshop` and IP `10.10.0.33`.
+The VM starts with the default configuration for project `demoshop` and IP `10.10.0.33`.
-If you would like to change project name, you need to edit `Vagrantfile` and change value of variable `VM_PROJECT` (ie. to demoshop, project) and `VM_IP` - last digit only.
-The IP address must be unique, so each VM on your workstation must have unique IP address.
+To change project name, edit `Vagrantfile` and change the value of the `VM_PROJECT` (ie. to demoshop, project) and `VM_IP`(digits only) variables.
+The IP address must be unique, so each VM on your workstation has a unique IP address.

-You should also adjust `VM_DOMAIN` to the value that corresponds to your config_default-development hostnames.
-If you do not specify value of `VM_DOMAIN`, it will take the value from `VM_PROJECT`.
+Adjust the `VM_DOMAIN` variable value according to your config_default-development hostnames.

-As an example, for default `VM_PROJECT=demoshop` - following hostnames will be generated:
+The default value is taken from the `VM_PROJECT` variable.
+For example, the following hostnames are generated for the default value `VM_PROJECT=demoshop`:

 ```
 www.de.demoshop.local